its-dave/strimzi-kafka-operator/EVENTSTREAMS.md

 ## Deploying Event Streams Custom Resources
-For an OpenShift user *without* the administrator roll, a cluster administrator will need to do the following steps:
+For an OpenShift user *without* the administrator role, a cluster administrator will need to do the following steps:
 1. Apply a ClusterRole with the required create permissions to the cluster.
 An example can be found at `examples/eventstreams-cluster-roles/eventstreams-cluster-admin.yaml`
 This can be applied by running:
 ```